 Environment & Social Responsibility GuidelinesThe International Ice Hockey Federation, in consistency with its objectives, emphasizes the great importance of human rights and acknowledges the significance of promoting climate action as well as contributing to a sustainable environment around the game of Ice Hockey.

-Therefore, the IIHF created the IIHF Environment and Social Responsibility Guidelines which can be found here.
+Therefore, the IIHF created the IIHF Environment and Social Responsibility Guidelines.

 The IIHF urges all stakeholders and contractors to act in accordance with these Guidelines.

 IIHF Sustainability VisionOver the past few years, sustainability has grown more important to the IIHF than ever before.
 Environmental and social topics are regularly discussed with the top-level management and IIHF Council.
 To provide orientation and guidance in the field of sustainability, we published the IIHF Sustainability Vision.
 This document portrays our sustainability goals and should serve as a guidance for all our stakeholders.